vboyev-MSFT/defender-docs/defender-for-iot/set-up-rbac.md

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
 - [Microsoft Defender XDR Unified RBAC](/defender-xdr/custom-roles): Use Defender XDR Unified role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

-The instructions and permission settings listed in this article apply to Defender XDR Unified RBAC.
+The instructions and permission settings listed in this article apply to both Defender XDR Unified and MDE RBAC.

 ## Set up Defender XDR Unified RBAC roles for site security